SashaNasonova/burnSeverity/README.md

 ## Google Earth Engine Registration
 Please follow the instructions in Getting_Started_with_GEE.md.

-## Jyputer Notebook Approach
-- Click on BurnSeverity_mapping.ipynb
-- Click Open in Colab
-- Follow sign in prompts.

-## Installation
-Please follow the instructions outlined here: https://github.com/SashaNasonova/geeMosaics.
-These scripts require gee, geemap and osgeo gdal packages.

 ## Part A
-Prepare fire perimeter shapefile.
+Manually prepare fire perimeter shapefile in a GIS software.
 Ensure that the shapefile contains 5 TEXT fields:
 Fire_NUMBE: firenumber or some unique identifier
 pre_T1: start of pre-fire image interval ("yyyy-mm-dd")
 pre_T2: end of pre-fire image interval ("yyyy-mm-dd")